zoedsoupe/anubis-mcp/priv/dev/ascii/README.md

 - What caching strategies could improve performance for frequently requested text?
 - How might you implement user-specific generation history?

-The ASCII Art Studio demonstrates that MCP servers built with Hermes integrate naturally into existing Phoenix applications, enabling you to serve both human users and AI assistants from a single, well-architected codebase.
+The ASCII Art Studio demonstrates that MCP servers built with Anubis integrate naturally into existing Phoenix applications, enabling you to serve both human users and AI assistants from a single, well-architected codebase.